rsocket/rsocket-tck/README.md

 at least one additional element than we request.

 ## Run Instructions
 This project is managed with sbt.
 Simply navigate to the root directory with build.sbt and run `sbt assembly`.
-You can then use `./run <scriptfile>` to run the server or client with a specific script file.
+There is currently no way to run this in the command line, but support will come soon.

-## TODO
+## Documentation
-We need still need to add support for certain types of tests for channel, and find try to write tests so we can idenfity any problems with the TCK
+Documentation for both the DSL and the script it generates will come soon, as well as suggestions on the process of building a driver for it.